Wally-xyz/wally-js/demo/README.md

 ## wallet-connector updates

-If you make changes to the `wallet-connector`, make sure you run `npm run build` in the top level project directory to build that package.
+If you make changes to the `wallet-connector`, make sure you run `npm run build:demo` or `npm run build:demo:watch` in the top level project directory to build that package.